 "Mom, tell me about Hawaii and how you met Dad?"

 There it was, point-blank.
-I wanted to know the past, the past never talked about.
-She sat silent; a tear welled up and zig-zagged down one wrinkled red-hued cheek.
+I wanted to know her past, the past she never talked about.
+She sat silent.
+A tear welled up and zig-zagged down one wrinkled red-hued cheek.

 "Please Mom, don't cry, I didn't mean to make you cry.
 Let's talk about something else.
 Do you need some help in the yard?"

 Her face crinkled in concentration.
-She was struggling with memories, scabbed ones, now scraping them open.
+She was struggling with memories, scar scabbed over ones, now scraped open by my inquiry.
 When she finally spoke, she reverted to the Pidgin English of her Hawaiian origin.

 "Okay, okay, I tell you.
 You must know.
 You must know your mother now.
-Not good, not good.
-It bad, very bad.
+It not good, not good, it bad, very bad.
 You must not tell I was bad."

 "Ha!
 Mom, you make me smile.
 I know you.
 You can't lie to your daughter, the daughter who always went to Mass with you.
 You’re not bad!
 You’re the goodliest!"

-I thought she was going to tell me she was not a virgin when she married Dad or her and Dad never married.
+My conjecture was she would tell me she was not a virgin when she married Dad or her and Dad never married.
 I repressed a smile thinking of how her bad would pale before mine.

 She fell silent needing a nudge to continue.
 My mind flashed to thinking she was struggling to say something about Rickie being killed in Vietnam, somehow twisting it into being her fault.
 I needed her to get over the Rickie bump to get her to tell me how she left Hawaii and met Dad.

 "Mom there’s nothing you can say that would make me think less of you.
 I know you.
 I’m your daughter.
 Trust me.
-I have some sins.
+I have some sins, whoppers.
 I'm not the goody daughter you think.
-Please tell me about Rickie and then how you met Dad"
+Please tell me about Rickie and then how you met Dad?"

 It came as a whisper.
 Boom!
 It exploded in my ears.
 Out of nowhere came, half-brother?

-I sat quite to let this sink in while I mulled over what would come next.
-Racing, no bouncing to and fro in my mind was.
+I sat quiet to let this sink in while I mulled over what would come next.
+Racing, no, bouncing to and fro in my mind was.